thjashin/thjashin.github.io/index.md

 I am a PhD student (since 2015) in the Department of Computer Science at Tsinghua University, advised by [Jun Zhu](http://ml.cs.tsinghua.edu.cn/~jun).
 I have broad interests in probabilistic methods and approximate Bayesian inference, including and not limited to these topics: probabilistic kernel methods (e.g., Gaussian processes), spectral methods, variational inference, generative models, and Bayesian deep learning.

-I'm currently a resesarch intern at [DeepMind](https://deepmind.com/), London.
+I'm currently a research intern at [DeepMind](https://deepmind.com/), London.
 Previously I was an intern at [RIKEN-AIP](https://aip.riken.jp/), Tokyo.
 I created and lead the development of [ZhuSuan](https://github.com/thu-ml/zhusuan), an open-source probabilistic programming library.
 I was awarded the [Microsoft Research Asia Fellowship](https://www.microsoft.com/en-us/research/academic-program/fellowships-microsoft-research-asia/#!fellows) for 2018.